 Tip 1: Structure your student loans in an optimal way

-If you’re not planning on getting the 10-year tax free forgiveness of the Public Service Loan Forgiveness program, I’d send the consolidation loan to Great Lakes.
+If you’re not planning on getting the 10-year tax free forgiveness of the Public Service Loan Forgiveness (PSLF) program, I’d send the consolidation loan to Great Lakes.
 They have the best customer service scores of any loan servicer.
 Otherwise, I’d send it to FedLoan Servicing since they’re the only PSLF servicer.

 You get to choose what servicer to work with when you consolidate, so take advantage of that.